Lennart401/sightme/README.md

 ## Limitations

-Technically, a participant can extract the exakt location of the host from link.
+Technically, a participant can extract the exact location of the host from link.
 The group has to rely on trust that nobody does this.
-The app will not be altered to take into account, since any other realisation would require a server and would increase the complexity by an order of magintude.
+The app will not be altered to take that issue into account, since any other realisation would require a server and would increase the complexity by an order of magintude.

 Since the `expiredAt` game is also sent in the join-link, it can be altered and games older than 24-hours can be accessed.
 The 24-hour-limit may not be seen as a security feature but rather as a convenience-feature.